-Particle size is one of the most important physical properties of particulate samples.
-The particle size distribution has a direct influence on material properties such as reactivity or dissolution rate, stability in suspension, efficacy of delivery, texture, appearance, flow ability and handling, viscosity, packing density and porosity.
+Particle size and shape are two of the most important physical properties of particulate samples.
+Even small differences can significantly affect material properties such as chemical reactivity, bioavailability, dissolution and crystallization rates, stability in suspension, texture of the material, flow ability and handling, packing density and porosity, to name a few.

 In addition to particle size, the Zetasizer Nano ZS can provide zeta potential values estimated from electrophoretic mobility in aqueous and non-aqueous dispersions using Laser Doppler Micro-Electrophoresis.
 Zeta potential is a physical property which measures electrostatic interaction among particles in suspension.
 Measurements of zeta potential are commonly used to assess the stability of colloidal systems.